Consumer Medicine Information

 inflammatory and auto immune conditions), digoxin (used to treat heart failure), cyclosporin (used to lessen your body's defences),

-quinidine and diltiazem (used to treat abnormal heart rhythms), beta blockers and verapamil (used to treat high blood pressure).
+(used to treat migraine), beta blockers and verapamil (used to treat high blood pressure).

 Tell your doctor or pharmacist if you are taking any medicines that may increase your risk of bleeding.
 These medicines include:

-"Oral anticoagulants" often referred to as "blood thinners" which include aspirin, heparin, warfarin and coumadin.
+"Oral anticoagulants" often referred to as "blood thinners" which include aspirin, warfarin, clopidogrel and prasugrel.

 "Fibrinolytics" and "Thrombolytics" often referred to as "clot-dissolvers" which include streptokinase and tenecteplase.